Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 To summarize the software architecture of Founsure's encoding and decoding schemes, we provide Fig. \ref{founsuresoftware} to illustrate the order of software building blocks that take place to encode/decode the user data.
 The repair operation's architecture resembles a lot to this figure and hence omitted to save space.
-As can be seen, we used different colors to differentiate the encoding and decoding as some of these software blocks are uniquely used and some are commonly used by the encoder and decoder processes.
+As can be seen, we used different colors for blocks to differentiate the encoding and decoding processes.
+Some of these blocks are used only by one of the functions.
+On the other hand, some blocks are used by both the encoder and decoder processes.

-Having all computation based on pseudorandomly selected chunks and carrying out these computations solely in terms of simple XOR logic has the cost of making the code non-optimal in terms of overhead (tough it might be near-optimal through choosing appropriate degree distributions).
+Having all computation based on pseudorandomly selected chunks and carrying out these computations solely in terms of simple XOR logic has the cost of making the code non-optimal in terms of overhead (though it might be near-optimal through choosing appropriate degree distributions).
 If $n$ coding symbols are distributed over $s$ drives and when one of the drives fail, a subset of coding symbols are lost.
-In order to find what fraction of $f$-failure combinations can be tolerated for a given degree distribution, we provide a utility function \textbf{simDisk} that exhausts all possible combinations of failures to report which failures cases are tolerable by the code and which are not.
-Such a utility function is extremely useful for determining the reliability of the data protected by Founsure library.
+To find what fraction of $f$-failure combinations can be tolerated for a given degree distribution, we provide a utility function {simDisk} that exhausts all possible combinations of failures to report which failures cases are tolerable by the code and which are not.
+Such a utility function is extremely useful for determining the reliability of the data protected by the Founsure library.